jfreuden/jfreuden/README.md

 ## Hi there 👋

-Founder of [Barbarossa Interactive](https://www.barbarossa-interactive.com), an Indie Studio working on a small casual to-be-announced game.
+I'm Joshua Freudenhammer, Founder of [Barbarossa Interactive](https://www.barbarossa-interactive.com), an Indie Studio working on a small casual to-be-announced game.

 German-American living in the lovely Rheinland-Pfalz, Germany, near Kaiserslautern. 🇪🇺 🇩🇪